 A younger student can get by with a laptop that has an 11-inch screen, but typing space and screen visibility are often a concern at that size.
 Thirteen inches is the sweet spot between portability and usability, although students in the arts or engineering may put more value on a bigger screen.

-2. Pay for better design
+2. Pay for durability

 3. Get specs for the long haul